Antimicrobial Resistance (TPAMR)

 Funded by the National Institute of Allergy and Infectious Diseases (NIAID), T32 AI141349

-We are pleased to announce the anticipated renewal of this program as the Antimicrobial Resistance Training Program in the Texas Medical Center (AMR-TPT).
+We are pleased to announce the renewal of this program as the Antimicrobial Resistance Training Program in the Texas Medical Center (AMR-TPT).

 • PI: Cesar Arias, MD, PhD, Houston Methodist Research Institute